Workshops & Groups

 Attend a Group:

-Group Counseling - SUMMER GROUPS
+Group Counseling - Spring Groups

-Interpersonal Process Groups: Fridays 1-2:30pm
+Interpersonal Process Groups: Fridays 1:00 -2:30pm

-• Description: Group therapy is an ideal setting where students can work on personal growth, develop insight about interpersonal relationship patterns, and receive support and feedback from peers.
+• Group therapy is an ideal setting where students can work on personal growth, develop insight about interpersonal relationship patterns, and receive support and feedback from peers.
 Process groups promote greater self-awareness, authenticity, and provide a safe environment in which to practice new behaviors.
 Groups are facilitated by two leaders and are offered throughout the year.
 A pre-group information session is required for participation.

 • Facilitators: Lisa Koralewicz* and Kyle Isaacson